czsmith/HVAC-Monitor/README.md

     name: "ESPHome Version"
 ```
 ### Derive a Sensor to Provide Overall HVAC Status
 It's useful to have a single entity we can look at to tell us the overastate of the HVAC system.
 This should parallel what we see when we look at the thermostat.
-Define the new sensor as a templage text sensor:
+Define the new sensor as a template text sensor:
 ```
 # Device status:
 #   Cooling: Compressor On, Cool Mode On